kogorman/sysclone/README.md

-# README for sysclone
+# README for cyclone

 ## Description
-The sysclone project is a BASH shell tool for backing up and replicating all disks in a computer system.
+The cyclone project is a BASH shell tool for backing up and replicating all disks in a computer system.
 It is mostly a BASH frontend for the partclone family of programs, and was develoed on the Ubuntu flavor of Linux operating systems.
 It may be useable on others.

 Its primary use case is to back up all partitions of all disk drives on a computer, while running Linux from an external drive, with backups going to that same or an additional external drive.
 It expects there to be a directory (by default a mount point) that contains backups organized by computer name and date of backup, so multiple computers can have multiple backups on the same target drive.